chris1111/Wimlib-Imagex-Package/README.md

 ./Wimlib-Imagex-Package/Build-Package.tool
 ```

-### wimlib-imagex for macOS its a macOS Packages for installing Wimlib without Homebrew.
+### wimlib-imagex for macOS its a cross-platform Library wimlib to built it in macos
-- This program will install wimlib-imagex in /usr/local/bin
+- This program will built then install wimlib-imagex in /usr/local/bin
 - This program will allow you to create a Windows 11 Bootable USB key in macOS
-- You need a USB key of 8 Gig and more and the Windows ISO image X64 download from ➤ [Microsoft](https://www.microsoft.com/en-us/software-download/windows11)
+- For installing Windows You need a USB key of 8 Gig and more and the Windows ISO image X64 download from ➤ [Microsoft](https://www.microsoft.com/en-us/software-download/windows11)

 ### Credit:
 - Special thanks to ➤ [Wimlib](https://wimlib.net/) for Wimlib
 - Special thanks to ➤ [Homebrew](https://github.com/homebrew) for the build Library
-- Apple for AppleScript and the command line Pkgbuild, Productbuild, Osacompile
+- Apple for the Command Line Tools (CLT)

-### Now you can create Windows 11 USB disk in macOS
-- SIP Security and Gatekeeper must be disable
+### SIP Security and Gatekeeper must be disable
 - WINUSB is bootable only in UEFI ( 🚫  Not working in Legacy booting )